 Detritus from invasive plants could have within-Subclass, detritivore-specific impacts in the presence of native detritus via several pathways.
 First, detritivores may differ in their attraction to or preference for detritus from invasive plants (Mews et al. 2006).
 However, because both Red abalone and Turban snails strongly preferred Kelp in choice assays, the differing impact of a mixed diet of detrital Kelp and Devilweed on their performance was likely unrelated to behavioral differences that resulted in consumption of proportionally different amounts of invasive detritus.
 Second, detritivores may be differentially impacted by how detritus from invasive plants modifies abiotic conditions (Rodil et al. 2008).
 For example, invasive seaweeds may release allelopathic chemicals into seawater or may modify abiotic factors like pH or oxygen (Lapointe et al. 2018).
 However, this shouldn’t lead to detritivore specificity as they would likely have a general impact on both snails.
 Finally, detritivores may differ in post-ingestive processes that influence their ability to assimilate or detoxify detritus from invasive plants (Frost et al. 2005).
 This appears likely in our system because Devilweed-only diets suppressed Red abalone but enhanced Turban snail growth.
 Interestingly, because both snails preferred Kelp, this apparent post-ingestion impact in mixed diet treatments was associated with a relatively small amount of Devilweed.
 This suggests that a) Devilweed positively impacted Turban snails (e.g. it provided a key limiting nutrient for Turban snails), b) Devilweed negatively impacted Red abalone (e.g. it was toxic to Red abalone), or both.

 In addition to direct effects on detritivore performance, shifts in detrital subsidies may shape recipient primary producer communities indirectly (David et al. 2017).
 For example, replacing detritus from Kelp to Devilweed increased feeding on foods made from native seaweeds in intertidal habitats, but only on the most preferred seaweed (i.e. Silvetia compressa).
 We hypothesize that when detrital shifts involve a reduction in detritus palatability like this, consumers in recipient habitats will increase consumption of more palatable living, native plants/seaweeds.
-Because the relative palatability of non-native and native seaweeds is variable (e.g., arthropods feeding on red seaweeds display a preference for native species, but mollusks do not Swantje et al. 2017), it may continue to be challenging to predict the impacts of detrital shifts on recipient communities.
+Because the relative palatability of non-native and native seaweeds is variable (e.g., arthropods feeding on red seaweeds display a preference for native species, but mollusks do not; Swantje et al. 2017), it may continue to be challenging to predict the impacts of detrital shifts on recipient communities.
 Further, because these plants or seaweeds also differ in their palatability, detrital shifts may have plant or seaweed-specific impacts.

 Such impacts may be particularly common for rocky shore consumers that directly and indirectly affect community dynamics and structure by influencing seaweed abundance, diversity, and productivity (Sousa 1984, Aquilino and Stachowicz 2012, Rhoades et al. 2018).
 Therefore, changing wrack that shifts consumption onto habitat-forming species like S. compressa (Sapper and Murray 2003, Whitaker et al. 2010, Graham et al. 2018), may have additional community level impacts.
 For example, S. compressa understories inhabited by diverse algae, sessile and mobile invertebrate communities that are protected from desiccation during tidal emersion will suffer from Silvetia reductions (Sapper and Murray 2003, Truong et al. in review).